Deep learning reveals hidden interactions in complex systems: Results

 \subsection{Chimney swift trajectory}

-Finally, we demonstrate the capability of our framework through predicting the empirical trajectories of a freely behaving flock of chimney swifts (CSs).
+Finally, we demonstrate the capability of our framework by predicting the empirical trajectories of a freely behaving flock of chimney swifts (CSs).
 Bird flocks are renowned for their rich diversity of flocking dynamics, for which models with various mechanisms such as velocity alignment and cohesion have been proposed in the last several decades \cite{VC_origin, CS_statbird, CS_vf1}.
-We employed a portion of the data from \cite{CS_dryad}, recorded in Raleigh, North Carolina in 2014.
-The flock data contains 30 min of observed CS trajectories at 30 frames(=$\text{f}$) per second, with approximately 100,000 unique trajectories and a maximum of 1848 birds at one instance.
-The reason that the number of unique trajectories greatly exceeds the size of the flock is because many of the trajectories from the same birds are separated if (1) they escape from the sight of the cameras and re-enter after, and (2) the birds are occluded by other birds thus introducing ambiguity.
-Since half of the trajectories last less than $150\text{f} = 5\text{s}$ and 80\% last less than $300\text{f} = 10\text{s}$, discarding non-full trajectories as previous works would significantly reduce the number of birds to consider at a given time step.
-To handle these disjointed yet entangled pieces of trajectories, we inspected the data at every step of the LSTM to manually connect the hidden states from the past, exclude the nonexistent birds at a certain time, and start a new chain of hidden states from a separate neural network if an agent newly enters the scene.
+We employed here a portion of the data from \cite{CS_dryad}, recorded in Raleigh, North Carolina, in 2014.
+Since half of the trajectories last less than $150\text{f} = 5\text{s}$ and $80$\% last less than $300\text{f} = 10\text{s}$ due to occlusion and the limited sight of the camera, observation data takes the form of a spatiotemporal graph with dynamic nodes where each agent lasts a short period and then disappears.
+Thus, discarding non-full trajectories as in previous works \cite{DM_sociallstm, DM_socialgan} would significantly reduce the number of birds to consider at a given time step.
+To handle these disjointed yet entangled pieces of trajectories, we propose a novel inspection method that examines the data at every step of the LSTM to manually connect the hidden states from the past, exclude the nonexistent birds at a certain time, and start a new chain of hidden states from a separate neural network if an agent newly enters the scene.
+While several previous approaches could handle graphs with dynamic edges \cite{AN_dynamic1, AN_dynamic2, AN_dynamic3}, AgentNet is, to the best of our knowledge, the first attempt to deal with dynamic nodes on a spatiotemporal graph (see Appendix A for a formal explanation of the inspection scheme).

-AgentNet for CS was trained with 500 sets of bird trajectories that spanned 300 frames each, split into 10 time steps.
 The number of total birds appearing in each set varied from $300$ to $1800$, and each trajectory in the set started and ended at different times.
 The model received state variables that exist at the current time step, produced statistics of three-dimensional position and velocity, and then the sampled states were fed back into the model for the next time prediction.
 NLL losses were calculated at every LSTM step for existing birds.
-A detailed explanation for the inspection scheme and the dataset is described in SI. appendix.